 All businesses are reporting increased competition for securing and retaining the services of key individuals.
-Simon Littlejohns, Partner and Head of Tax at Friend Partnership looks at tax efficient employee incentives that are available following recent changes to HMRC rules, and why businesses should consider being flexible to attract potential employees.
+Friend Partnership look at tax efficient employee incentives that are available following recent changes to HMRC rules, and why businesses should consider being flexible to attract potential employees.

 The remuneration policy of any business will be an important element for potential employees and existing employees to consider when deciding to join or stay with a business.

 It is clear that non-monetary items can be as important as basic salary and benefits for an employee.
 For example, annual holidays, maternity and paternity leave, breakout areas and easy chairs and slides in reception can win the day for the services of some individuals.

 In recent years HMRC have changed the rules, meaning some remuneration arrangements are now no longer possible.

 The rules for salary sacrifice schemes have changed dramatically.
 Such schemes were used to enable individuals to sacrifice salary in return for benefits in kind.
 This had various advantages, not least of which was the saving in tax and national insurance.
 However, now salary sacrifice schemes are restricted and can only be used to cover pension contributions, cycle to work and certain childcare arrangements.

 There are still many benefits that can be provided by employers which will be attractive to a wide range of prospective and existing employees.